Links on Android Authority may earn us a commission. Learn more.

 If you don’t want to spend the extra dough on a first-party strap, you can use any other standard watch strap with your device.
 Just make sure you buy the right size.
-You’ll want a 20mm band for the Galaxy Watch 4 (all models), Galaxy Watch Active 2, Galaxy Watch Active, 42mm Galaxy Watch, and 41mm Galaxy Watch 3.
+You’ll want a 20mm band for a Galaxy Watch 4 or 5 (all models), Galaxy Watch Active 2, Galaxy Watch Active, 42mm Galaxy Watch, and 41mm Galaxy Watch 3.
 Buy a 22mm band for the 45mm Galaxy Watch 3, 46mm Galaxy Watch, Gear S3 Frontier, and Gear S3 Classic.

 - 22mm Samsung Galaxy Watch replacement bands on Amazon

 - 20mm Samsung Galaxy Watch replacement bands on Amazon

 Samsung also carries replacement chargers on its website, which are, of course, also available at other retailers.
 You can even buy a UV sanitizer for your smartwatch, which Samsung claims will kill 99% of bacteria in 10 minutes.

 - The best Samsung Galaxy Watch 4 and Galaxy Watch 4 Classic bands